TommyMart/QuizNight_Terminal_App/readme.md

 ##### For further explanation of the code with a visual representation, please refer to the in-code comments in the main.py, quiz_functions.py and quizzes.py Python files.

-### Sign In/Up Feature
+### Feature 1.
+Sign In/Up

 A sign in / up feature that requires a password will be implemented.
 The main reason for this feature is because of the high scores table and the username associated with the scores.
 Just having the scores by themselves and no name attached would not have the same effect.

 The sign up feature requires the user to enter a username that is five characters or more long, it is then converted to a title (capital first letter) to greet the user once sign up is completed.
-The next user requirement is a password, this also needs to be 5 or more characters long.
+The next user requirement is a password, this also needs to be 5 or more characters long and is written invisibly to the user usering the getpass package.
 The username and password is then written to a csv file called user_names.csv to facilitate the sign in function.

 The sign in function require the user to enter their previously entered username and password, entered during the sign up feature, that opens and reads the user_names.csv file.
-While reading the file, using a for loop, the application check to see if the username matches an existing username, if there is, it then checks to see if the password matches.
-If the entered two values match an existing two values, the user is granted entry to the quiz under the entered username.
-If a match is not found, the user is then asked if they would like to sign up with a new account, or, try and sign in again.
+While reading the file, using a for loop, the application checks to see if their is a matching username and password.
+If the entered two values match an existing two values, the user is granted entry to the quiz under the entered username and welcomed using that name.
+If a match is not found, the user is then asked if they would like to sign up with a new account, or, try signing in again.

 - Import csv system package.
 - Create a csv file called user_names.csv and assign it to the second_file_name variable.
 - Open the variable under write mode so that a file is created if one does not already exist.
-- Write username and password to the file seperated by commas so the app can access each during sign in/up.
+- Write username and password to the file seperated by commas as a list.
 - Close the app, because 'with' was not used.

 ##### Sign Up